ICJIA/icjia-suggested-citation/README.md

-Citation Generator
+# Citation Generator

 This simple app generates citations in APA, Chicago, and MLA styles.
 You can run it by opening the `index.html` file locally or hosting the file on a web server.
+Dependencies are served via CDN so no additional build is required.

 ## Site